-The streghtening of data protection authorities’ powers under the GDPR, together with the potential sanctions, make the need for companies to be ready to deal with privacy dawn raids crucial.
+The strengthening of data protection authorities’ powers under the GDPR, together with the potential sanctions, makes the need for companies to be ready to deal with privacy dawn raids crucial.

 What are privacy dawn raids?